Get A Quote for Bike Insurance

 Going for the K/QOM?

+Are you ready to take on one of England's steepest roads?
 The KOM is currently held by Thomas Gloag at a time of 3:52, with an average power of 515w.
 The QOM is currently held by Maryka Sennema at a time of 4:57 with an average power of 311W.

 How to ride steep climbs?